News and Updates

 Dr. Scott Piland, associate professor for the School of Human Performance and Recreation, received the 2013 Innovation and Multidisciplinary Award.
 [Read More]

-Dr. Melissa Murray, program director and associate professor, for sport coaching education, was awarded the Distinguished Teaching Award at the annual College of Health Awards of Excellence.
+Dr. Melissa Murray, associate for sport coaching education, was awarded the Distinguished Teaching Award at the annual College of Health Awards of Excellence.

 The physical education emphasis was created for teachers to enroll in online classes while never having to leave their own classroom.
 Dr. Nancy Speed, program director and instructor, is confident that this online degree program will improve the quality of physical education programs as well as giving instructors an opportunity to grow professionally.
 [Find Out More]